I want the truth. No matter how terrifying. I want the truth. ~ Masafumi Kobayashi

 When I think about the genre of mockumentaries, the first image that comes to my mind is that of Trailer Park Boys (2001-2018) doing crazy stuff while drinking lots of alcohol.
 Little did I know, director Koji Shiraishi utilised the exceptional style documentary/found footage convention to make some juicy J-Horror flicks.
 Without hesitation, I checked out the most praised Shiraishi’s horror movie, Noroi: The Curse from 2005.

 Masafumi Kobayashi (Jin Muraki) is an enthusiast of paranormal phenomena.
 He researches the domain of the supernatural and frequently records his investigations on camera.
 Called by concerned neighbours, he tries to interview a certain Junko Ishii (Tomono Kuga) and her young son due to paranormal stuff which is supposedly going on in the house.
 Kobayashi is chased away together with his cameraman, but he keeps digging.
-He discovers that Ishii used to be a daughter of a respected exorcist from the now non-existing village Shimokage.
-It turns out that an ancient demon known as Kagutaba is on the loose, possessing souls of innocent victims.
+He discovers that Ishii used to be the daughter of a respected exorcist from the now non-existent village Shimokage.
+It turns out that an ancient demon known as Kagutaba is on the loose, possessing the souls of innocent victims.
 Kobayashi joins forces with a crazy psychic Hori (Satoru Jitsunashi) and actress Marika Matsumoto (herself) to solve the mystery.

 I have to say that I found it hard to treat this film seriously at the very beginning.
 The opening credits literally throw a major spoiler at you, and Masafumi Kobayashi is such a one-dimensional character that it’s best to describe him as a lost member of the Ghostbusters team who chases after Scooby-Doo cases.
 Nevertheless, this is where my criticism ends.